 But what Antonio proposed should be fine regardless of whether credential renewal works.
 We just want the to-die/retire dares to update *if* the credential is renewed, instead of being static at pilot startup.
 Something like: ToDie = min(credential expiration, startup + 48 hours) Right now, that is evaluated and added as an integer.
 It should be an expression.

-#1 Updated by Marco Mambelli almost 2 years ago
+#1 Updated by Marco Mambelli about 2 years ago

 From a discussion at the 11/8 GWMS meeting, additional points have been brought up.

 HTCondor allows proxy renewals.
 We need to make sure that all supported gatekeeper-batch system combinations do support it as well (or behave differently depending on the system)

 A new model of the Glidein behavior should be defined:

 - when is the renewed proxy too late and the Glidein will continue w/ its shutdown

 - should the Glidein accept jobs asking for a time longer than its current lifetime counting on the proxy bein renewed?

 - should VO submit only shorter jobs?